Integrated Clinical Arts

 Quality Improvement and Patient Safety

 In Year 2, ultrasound is integrated into the first semester organ system courses.
 Students gain experience in hands-on echocardiography in the Cardiovascular course; the lung window in the Pulmonary course; the kidneys and bladder in the Renal course; the thyroid in the Endocrine course and the pelvis in the Human Reproduction course.
-In addition, during the Clinical Skills Clerkship, students put their two years of training together to consolidate their learning in conducting a FAST exam.
+In addition, during the Clinical Skills Clerkship, students put their two years of training together to consolidate their learning in conducting a RUSH exam.

-Finally, students also have the opportunity to take a 4th year ultrasound elective to capstone their experiences with faculty in the Emergency Medicine department.
+Students also have the opportunity to take a 4th year ultrasound elective to capstone their experiences with faculty in the Emergency Medicine department.